 Having a fixed menu on the left is great.
 It is close to the driver and easy to learn since the functions don't change.
 You would expect that the most used controls are placed in this bar, like navigation and music.
 Wrong!
 The menu leads to a home screen, car settings, and notifications...

-The other two items in the left menu are car settings, which is typically something that the engineers at Porsche find very important, but users don't visit very often, and notifications.
+The other two items in the left menu are car settings and notifications.
 These notifications are grouped from the car and the user's phone.
 It is quite surprising that this gets such a prominent place in the interface.
 Should Porsche make checking your notifications while driving so accessible?
 Especially because the icon shows the number of unread notifications.
 If you are like me and can't stand the look of a badge icon, it would distract the hell out of me while driving and I would be forced to open the notifications screen just to get rid of the unread notifications.
 There will be many users who want to see their notifications and that is why it was placed there.
 But I wonder how ethical it is to facilitate this.
 People should not read their messages while driving and so it should not be placed there so prominently.

 When looking at the screen below the center display, we find the climate controls and other car functions.
 The interface of this is simple and easy to understand.
 The haptics help to communicate to the driver what he is clicking but the area of the buttons is quite small.
 Especially when driving on a bumpy road, it will be difficult to accurately press the right button.